Connor Goldsmith, Agent

 To query Connor, please send your query letter, a 1-2 page full plot synopsis, and the first ten pages of your manuscript to firstname.lastname@example.org.
+For nonfiction, rather than a plot synopsis please provide a rough table of contents and some information on your platform.
 Please paste all content into the body of the email; attachments will not be opened.

 Please allow at least eight weeks’ response time.
 The volume of queries received unfortunately means that writers will not receive personal feedback, but every query that follows submission guidelines will receive a response.
 Queries outside of the age category and genres specified below will be archived, unread.